de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Statement of the structure theorem

 In particular, the kernel of the resolvent operator is trivial, i.e. $\ker R_\alpha^{y} = \{0\}$. \end{lem}

+We notice also that a simple calculation (see the proof of Step \ref{stepMax} of Theorem \ref{preTh} in Section \ref{secProofStruct}) shows that if $\mathcal X$ is invariant under $R^y_{\alpha^0}$ then it is unvariant under $R^y_{\alpha}$ for $\alpha$ in a neighborhood of $\alpha^0$.

 The main result is presented in Theorem \ref{MainTh} below.
 To prove Theorem \ref{MainTh}, we first state a simpler result in Theorem \ref{preTh}.
 It contains the counterpart of the "if" part of Theorem \ref{1_1} under the assumption that the meromorphic functions $y_1(\cdot)$ and $y_2(\cdot)$ have only simple poles.
 This assumption is dropped later in Theorem \ref{MainTh}.
-In these statements, we recall that $T_\nu$ is given in \eqref{eqRealTorii}.
+In these statements, recall again that $T_\nu$ are the real torii given in \eqref{eqRealTorii}.

 \begin{theorem} Let $X$ be a compact real Riemann surface and let ${\mathcal X}$ be a reproducing kernel Hilbert space of sections of $L_{\widetilde{\zeta}} \otimes \Delta$ ( where $\widetilde{\zeta} \in T_{\nu}$) analytic in an open and connected set $\Omega$.
-We pick two meromorphic functions, $y_1$ and $y_2$, with simple poles generating $\mathcal M(X)$, such that $\Omega$ contains the points above the singular points of $C$ and the poles of $y_1$ and $y_2$.
+We pick two meromorphic functions, $y_1$ and $y_2$, with simple poles generating $\mathcal{M}(X)$, such that $\Omega$ contains the points above the singular points of $C$ and the poles of $y_1$ and $y_2$.
 Furthermore, assume that for some $\alpha,\beta \in \mathbb C$ in the neighborhood of infinity such that $\alpha \neq \beta$ and such that their $n$ pre-images lie within $\Omega$, the following conditions hold: \begin{enumerate}[label=(\roman*)] \item ${\mathcal X}$ is invariant under $M^{y_1}$ and $M^{y_2}$. \item For every choice of $f,g \in {\mathcal X}$ it holds that

 \end{enumerate} Then the reproducing kernel of $\mathcal X$ is of the form